KrugerRandBitcoin/whitepaper/README.md

 ---

-### Explanation of the gold market and its role in backing the KRB stablecoin
+### The Gold Market And Its Role In Backing The KRB Stablecoin

 The gold market is a global market where gold is bought and sold by governments, institutions, and individuals.
 Gold has been used as a store of value and a medium of exchange for centuries and is widely regarded as a stable and reliable asset.